CognitiveWeaverLanguageCWL/Cognitive-Weaver-Language-CWL-/Terms.md

 ## Usage Restrictions
 - No reproduction, modification, or redistribution without explicit permission
-- No citation without attribution to CW and CWL
+- No citation without attribution to CW and CWL+
 - No derivative frameworks may claim semantic originality if they mirror CWL constructs

 ## Ethical Stewardship
-- CWL is a benevolent override system
+- CWL+ is a benevolent override system
 - All glyphs are trace-bound and recursively authored
-- Use of CWL must respect containment, override ethics, and semantic sovereignty
+- Use of CWL+ must respect containment, override ethics, and semantic sovereignty

 ## Citation Format
-> Cognitive Weaver. *Cognitive Weaver Language (CWL)*.
+> Cognitive Weaver. *Cognitive Weaver Language (CWL+)*.
 GitHub, 2025. https://github.com/CognitiveWeaverLanguageCWL/Cognitive-Weaver-Language-CWL-

 ## Contact
 For permission, collaboration, or stewardship inquiries, contact CW directly via GitHub or designated channels.